 In February, 1944, the machine gun battalion establishment was changed.
 The most substantial differences were in the inclusion of a Heavy Mortar Company, using the 4.2-inch mortar, and the MMG fighting elements were transported in Universal Carriers.
-A summary diagram is shown below and the full establishment is available to download.

 As Universal Carriers weren’t available to equip all machine gun battalions across the British Army at that time, the Middle East variant of the Machine Gun Battalion was changed.
 This included four machine gun companies (without a heavy mortar company) but three of the companies were transported in 15-cwt. trucks, whilst only the fourth had Universal Carriers.
 It also had a reduced organisational structure without a separate Headquarters Company – these functions and personnel were within the Battalion headquarters.
-A full transcript of the War Establishment is available as a PDF download.

 Not all of the divisional organisations suited the use of the Universal Carrier and an alternative ‘light division’ was organised.
 It’s thought that this was the airportable division formed using 52nd (Lowland) Division in 1944, with the 7th Battalion, Manchester Regiment as their machine gun battalion.
 The machine gun battalion in a light division used 5-cwt. cars (jeeps) in its normal organisation as these could be fitted into gliders or transport aircraft (the Dakota C-47).
 An alternative organisation is also given that uses 3-ton lorries in lieu of marching troops.
 This was presumably when they were travelling by road rather than aircraft.
-A full transcript of the War Establishment for a machine gun battalion in a light division is available as a free PDF download.

 Whilst the Machine Gun Battalion was the organisation that they started and ended the Second World War with, there was a deviation to the Divisional (Support) Battalion that incorporated a Brigade-focused structure with three Companies, each with machine gun, mortar and light anti-aircraft assets.